tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 referred to as an ECHO configuration, and delegates DNS publication details to {{!HTTPSSVC=I-D.nygren-dnsop-svcb-httpssvc}}, though other delivery mechanisms are possible.
-In particular, if some of the clients of a private server are applications rather than web browsers, those applications might have the public key and metadata preconfigured.
+In particular, if some of the clients of a private server are applications rather than Web browsers, those applications might have the public key and metadata preconfigured.